ABOUT PETER MARS

-Inspired by wallpaper, candy wrappers, billboards and match packs, this influential American Pop Artist enters his third decade of art creation.
+Inspired by wallpaper, candy wrappers, billboards and match packs, this influential American Pop Artist enters his fourth decade of art creation.
 Mars' colorful, quirky artworks disrupt predictable interpretation, and transform the ordinary things we see every day into entirely new experiences that tickle the senses, and delight the child inside.

 Using the joy and nostalgia found in everyday objects, Peter Mars explores popular culture, the passage of time, and the icons that each period adopts as its own.
 His works form a running commentary on global popular culture.

 Much of Mars' work reflects the American pop culture of his childhood in the 1960s and 70s, notably the idealized American family, comic book figures, television and space age inventions.

 "I loved TV shows like Lost in Space, and Fireball XL-5.
 I particularly liked the robot on Lost in Space, and wanted my own robot like that.
 I remember how thrilled I was when President Kennedy came on TV and promised us that soon we would each have our own personal robot and how we were going to have robots to walk the dog and everything!
 I couldn't wait to grow up so I could start to work with my robot.
 When that didn't happen, I was sad."

 Born in Portland, Oregon in 1959, Peter Mars began a lifetime of collecting… matchbooks, comic books, baseball cards, arrowheads, coins, and old porcelain signs.
 In each one of these items Mars finds a beauty.
 And small treasures that tell the story of American popular culture.

 His collection now forms a sort of library of images and colors, many drawn from vintage advertising material.
 Pop bottles, vintage toys, and old catalogues, litter the shelves of his studio and home.